vykuang/aoc-2024/README.md

 - always at locs where path crosses previously visited
 - can we simply count these crosses? that would overcount
 - keep track of directions: if crossing a prev path that was heading 90deg CW, increment count
+- crosses is not a sufficient condition, see ex 4-6 in sample input
+- for each new pos, check if there exists some prev path going to the right of current dir, and if there are any obs between pos and start of that nearest path segment

 ## Day 7 bridge repair